National Alliance for Safe Housing

 The National Alliance for Safe Housing‘s mission is to ensure that survivors of domestic and sexual violence have a full range of safe housing options, through improved access, increased resources, and innovative solutions, ultimately catalyzing a safe housing movement.

-Our vision is to create a world where safe housing is a human right shared by everyone.
+Our vision is to create a world where safe housing and racial justice are human rights shared by everyone.